appcubator/appcubator-site/appcubator/templates/documentation/md/application_settings.md

-Here are settings about your application.
+Domain & SEO settings to brand your application, making it easier to connect with new users.